NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4ScopeAndRequirements.md

 ---
-topic: APP3-ScopeAndRequirements
+topic: APP4-ScopeAndRequirements
 ---
 ## {{page-title}}

 ### Scope Overview

-This BaRS Application (application 3) covers only use cases:
+This BaRS Application (application 4) covers only use cases:
-* 999 Ambulance Service Trust (AST) referral to Clinical Assessment Service (CAS)
+* 999 Ambulance Service Trust (AST) referral to Clinical Assessment Service (CAS) for validation

 The payloads and workflow have been designed to support these services.
 Other {{pagelink:applications, text:BaRS Applications}} offer scope for alternative use cases.